node-red-contrib-i3x 0.0.6

 Subscribe to value changes via SSE streaming or polling.

-• Polling mode: Periodically calls POST /subscriptions/{id}/sync
+• Polling mode: Periodically calls POST /subscriptions/sync, acknowledging received batches by sequence number

 Built-in Resilience & Best Practices